Introduction and motivation

 Few notes on the schedule:

-• We split the channels in 8.
-This is because we were hoping for the inner loop to be lowered by a sequence of smlalsmlal2 intructions.
+intructions.
 However, as we understood from this discuss post this cannot be achieved without tensorization.
-While we hope to tensorize the inner loop(s) at a later stage, we kept the 8-factor split, as this still seems to give better performance than to split by bigger or smaller factor.

-• We split the width and the height by 2.
+While we hope to tensorize the inner loop(s) at a later stage, we kept the 8-factor split, as this still seems to give better performance than to split by bigger or smaller factor. - We split the width and the height by 2.
 This basically means that in the inner loops we are computing 4 outputs at a time.
-So we have: 4x4 int16x8_t inputs + 3x3 int16x8_t weights + 2x2x2 int32_4 outputs = 33 registers having a single spill on AArch64 targets.
+So we have:

+registers having a single spill on AArch64 targets.
 Of course, since we are not tensorizing, the compiler chain might not come up with the optimal register allocation.
-However, we found this to perform the best in our experiments.
+However, we found this to perform the best in our experiments. - While different parallelization policies could be put in place, we decided to keep things simple and parallelize on the outer dimension

-• The last transformation (s[conv].vectorize(ci)) should be really substituted by a tensorize transformation.
+) should be really substituted by atensorize

 Important note on Requantization